Updated December 16, 2023

 The Instances of different classes can be compared using the Comparator Interface.

-If you want to design an externally configurable ordering behaviour that overrides the default ordering behaviour, use Comparator.
+Use Comparator to design an externally configurable ordering behavior that overrides the default ordering behavior.
 A comparator interface is also used to sort the objects of a user-defined class.

-The Java collections framework provides access to pre-packaged data structures as well as data manipulation methods.
+The Java collections framework provides access to pre-packaged data structures and manipulation methods.
 A collection is a type of object that may keep track of other things by storing references to them.
-And the operations that can be performed on each type of collection are defined by the collection interfaces.
+The operations that can be performed on each type of collection are defined by the collection interfaces.

-This is a guide to Java Collection Framework.
-Here we discuss the Introduction, What is Java Collection Framework, components, examples with code implementation for better understanding.
+This is a guide to the Java Collection Framework.
+Here we discuss the Introduction, What Java Collection Framework is, components, and examples with code implementation for better understanding.
 You may also have a look at the following articles to learn more –